Hey there, time traveller!

 Southdale community correspondent

-Derick Young is a community correspondent for Southdale.
+Derick Young was a community correspondent for Southdale.